Get

 Have you ever been checking your dog’s feet, trimming their nails, or just admiring their toe floof and suddenly noticed something that shouldn’t be there?
 Given that our dogs are always on the go, running, jumping, and walking on all sorts of surfaces without the protection of footwear, it’s not unusual for their paw pads to be injured or damaged, but there are also a number of diseases and growths that can affect their little toe beans.

 If you’ve spotted something unusual on your dog’s paw pads and want to know if you should be worried, we’re going to help you recognize what’s normal and what’s not.
-As always, if you are worried that something is wrong or if there is bleeding, pain, swelling, or lameness, your first priority is to contact your vet.
+As always, if you are worried that something is wrong or if there is bleeding, pain, swelling, or lameness, your first priority is to contact a vet.
 Let’s look at the normal and not-so-normal changes and growths you might see on your dog’s paw pads.

 Normal Dog Paw Pads